evhub/coconut/DOCS.md

 ```
 for full functions, where `<name>` is the name of the function, `<args>` are the functions arguments, `<stmts>` are any statements that the function should execute, and `<expr>` is the value that the function should return.

-_Note: Shorthand function definition can be combined with infix and/or pattern-matching function definition._
+_Note: Assignment function definition can be combined with infix and/or pattern-matching function definition._

 ##### Rationale

-Coconut's shorthand function definition is as easy to write as assignment to a lambda, but will appear named in tracebacks, as it compiles to normal Python function definition.
+Coconut's Assignment function definition is as easy to write as assignment to a lambda, but will appear named in tracebacks, as it compiles to normal Python function definition.

 ##### Example